Learn

 What a Conservative First Treatment Looks Like

-For clients beginning anti wrinkle treatment for the first time, a conservative approach means lighter dosing that reduces muscle activity without eliminating it, applied to the most relevant areas only.
+For clients beginning wrinkle treatment for the first time, a conservative approach means lighter dosing that reduces muscle activity without eliminating it, applied to the most relevant areas only.
 The goal is softening the development of lines without creating an immobile or overtreated appearance.
 A conservative first treatment followed by a review appointment to assess the result before any further treatment is the appropriate starting framework.

-Read more about how upper face treatment areas relate to each other in our overview of anti wrinkle treatments at Core Aesthetics.
+Read more about how upper face treatment areas relate to each other in our overview of wrinkle treatments at Core Aesthetics.

 What Happens If You Wait